 The policy briefs in this book cover a range of ideas for communities: from strengthening worker rights and protections, improving public education, expanding transportation and increasing the supply of affordable housing to supporting small businesses, implementing community benefit agreements and more.
 The framework outlined below focuses on getting to results, but it’s not sufficient without a racial equity lens that focuses on addressing inequities.
 In addition to this analysis, we encourage you to add to this framework: examine community engagement practices to ensure broad, equitable and substantive engagement; analyze budgets for unequal or discriminatory funding allocations; and grapple with bias and barriers in institutions and governmental structures that put communities of color at a disadvantage to influence outcomes.
 Continue reading about our racial equity approach here.

-Welcome to our policy library, a collection of best practices and case studies from around that country, which we hope is useful for local elected officials across our network.
 You can download a concise two pager summarizing best practices from our network by clicking the links below.
-To learn more about our policy work, please contact Tarsi Dunlop (firstname.lastname@example.org).
+To learn more about our policy work, please contact us at firstname.lastname@example.org.